wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 information in order to perform the operation.
 Note that the `src_` field of the memory event object is set to the name of the interface object itself, which is obtained by `getName()` function call into `class BaseComponent`, and both the `dest_` and `rqstr_` is set to the `rqstr_` field of the interface object.
-This field is initialized during the initialization phase, in function `init()`, the value of which is the identify of the other end of the receiving link.
+This field is initialized in function `init()`, the value of which is the identify of the other end of the receiving link.
 This suggests that the `rqstr_` field of the interface object stores the string name of the next hop, which is typically the L1 cache or the TLB object.